Assumption of Responsibility Ceremony welcomes USAG RIA senior enlisted leader

 |0

-This work, Assumption of Responsibility Ceremony welcomes USAG RIA senior enlisted leader [Image 3 of 3], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Assumption of Responsibility Ceremony welcomes USAG RIA senior enlisted leader, by Mark Kane, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT